315+ Telescopes Ranked

 Not Recommended Telescope

-The Celestron Advanced VX 6” Refractor isn’t necessarily bad, but simply offers so little capability for its price and weight that there just isn’t much of a point in purchasing one when comparably sized 6-10” reflector and catadioptric telescopes can do a better job for both visual and imaging use.
+The Celestron Advanced VX 6” Refractor isn’t necessarily bad, but simply offers so little capability for its price and weight that there just isn’t much of a point in purchasing one when comparably sized 6-10” reflectors and catadioptric telescopes can do a better job for both visual and imaging use.

 The C6R Optical Tube

-The C6R has a simple 2-inch rack-and-pinion focuser.
-While all metal and of fairly good construction, there is less ability for fine adjustment compared to a Crayford design, as well as some backlash and slop when making coarse adjustments.
-The focuser has a built-in shoe for attaching the included 9×50 finder scope.
-If you want to replace it with an aftermarket Crayford unit, you should look for a focuser with provisions for a new finder shoe or be ready to drill holes into the main optical tube to attach one.
+What I found interesting is that the focuser has a built-in shoe for attaching the included 9×50 finder scope.
+So, if you want to replace the focuser with an aftermarket Crayford unit, you should look for a focuser with provisions for a new finder shoe or be ready to drill holes into the main optical tube to attach the finder shoe.

 The C6R fits into a pair of adjustable tube rings that are bolted to a Vixen-style dovetail rail.
 This makes it possible to attach it to a mount.
 You could replace the Vixen rail with a CGE-style rail if you wish for a slightly stiffer connection to the Advanced VX mount.

 The Advanced VX 6″ Refractor comes with a single eyepiece: a 25mm, 1.25” E-Lux Plossl that provides 48x magnification.
-This eyepiece has a 52-degree apparent field of view, giving you a true field of about 1 degree with the C6R.
-The 25mm E-Lux is fine, but you’ll almost certainly want more eyepieces, such as higher magnifications for planets and 2″ low-power oculars for a wider field.
+This eyepiece has a 52-degree apparent field of view, giving me a true field of about 1 degree with the C6R.

 The Advanced VX Equatorial Mount

-I found the Celestron Advanced VX mount to be a solid and reasonably priced GoTo equatorial mount, albeit a little difficult for astrophotographers and overstated in its capabilities.
-It holds the C6R optical tube well but cannot possibly support a telescope of such a size and focal length for deep-sky astrophotography work.
+The Advanced VX holds the C6R optical tube well for visual observation and for planetary photography.
+But it can’t possibly support a telescope of such a size and focal length for deep-sky astrophotography work.
 You can swap the C6R for a smaller refractor or Newtonian reflector designed for deep-sky astrophotography.
-The Advanced VX has some hardware/software issues that tend to be problematic for astrophotography use.
-It’s far from the best choice as a dedicated imaging-only mount, and other options like the Sky-Watcher HEQ5 Pro may be preferable.
-Our full review of the Advanced VX goes into more detail on these concerns.
+The Advanced VX also has some hardware/software issues that tend to be problematic for astrophotography use.

-The Advanced VX utilizes Celestron’s NexStar+ hand controller, allowing it to automatically point to and track over 40,000 objects in its database, or you can control it with a SkyPortal WiFi adapter and an app like SkySafari, as well as by plugging the hand controller into your PC with a MicroUSB cable.
-With a simple 2 or 3-star alignment process after polar alignment, the mount is ready to go.
-For visual use, the GoTo and tracking capabilities of the mount are more than sufficient, with any inaccuracies likely due to balance, polar alignment, or slight shifts in the tripod legs.
-The mount can be quickly synced to new alignment stars or whatever it is currently pointed at to improve accuracy throughout the night.
-You will probably find yourself using this feature a lot; the long tube of the C6R with the eyepiece at the rear means that even slight weight differences between eyepieces noticeably change the balance point and thus torque on the mount, leading to inaccuracies building up over the course of a night.
+For visual use, the GoTo and tracking capabilities of the mount are more than sufficient, with any inaccuracies likely stemming from balance, polar alignment, or slight shifts in the tripod legs.
+The long tube of the C6R with the eyepiece positioned at the rear means that even small weight differences when swapping eyepieces noticeably shift the balance point and thus the torque on the mount, leading to inaccuracies building up over the course of a night.

 Should I buy a Used Celestron Advanced VX 6″ Refractor?